quocdat32461997/configs/README.md

-# configs
+# torchtools
+Tools for PyTorch

+Currenltly consisting of:
-Hyper-param parser for torch models
+* Hyper-param parser for torch models
+* EarlyStopping